Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Preliminaries

-Since each step of the conversion mentioned above is reversible, the downlink signaling messages can be obtained by stepwise restoration based on the prediction from DL model, as seen in Fig.\ref{response}.
-The detailed signaling response method via DL model is shown in Algorithm \ref{al2}.
-The upper loop is used to replace the type {\uppercase\expandafter{\romannumeral 2}} IEs in the messages before feeding them into the DL model, while the lower loop is used to keep predicting until the output is $S_{end}$, meanwhile backfilling the original values of the class 2 IEs into the signalling.
+Since each step of the conversion mentioned above is reversible, the downlink signaling messages can be obtained by stepwise restoration based on the prediction from the DL model, as depicted in Fig. \ref{response}.
+The detailed signaling response method via the DL model is shown in Algorithm \ref{al2}.
+The upper loop is used to substitute the type {\uppercase\expandafter{\romannumeral 2}} IEs in the messages before feeding them into the DL model, while the lower loop is used to continuously predict until the output is $S_{end}$, meanwhile backfilling the original values of the type {\uppercase\expandafter{\romannumeral 2}} IEs into the messages.
 The mapping lists are preserved and updated consistently in both loops so as to restore type {\uppercase\expandafter{\romannumeral 2}} IEs.
-If an output value is not in the mapping, the corrosponding IE will be allocated (e.g. \textit{SEID} allocation) or calculated (e.g. hash-based message authentication) according to preset values and other IEs.
+If an output value is not in the mapping, the corresponding IE will be allocated (e.g. \textit{SEID} allocation) or calculated (e.g. hash-based message authentication) according to preset values and other IEs.

 \SetKwRepeat{Do}{do}{while}